xgg0213/capstone-fp/prep-work/user-stories.md

 * As a user, I can view my portfolio
 * As a user, I can see my current positions and their values
 * As a user, I can view my portfolio's performance
+* As a user, I can see my unrealized gains/losses for each position

 ### Trading
 * As a user, I can place market orders to buy stocks
 * As a user, I can place limit orders to buy stocks at a specific price
 * As a user, I can sell stocks from my portfolio
 * As a user, I can specify the quantity of shares to trade
+* As a user, I can see my available balance before placing an order

 ## Stock Research